Addyk21/Hirst-spot-painting/README.md

 Recreate iconic Damien Hirst's spot painting using Python and Turtle graphics.

 Requirements:
 1. colorgram.py module
-2. Image to extract colors
+2. Image to extract colours

 Working:
-Using the cologram module, a color palette is extracted form the given image.
+Using the colorgram module, a colour palette is extracted from the given image.
-Using random colors from this color palette, an 8 by 5 dot painting is created.
+Using random colours from this colour palette, an 8 by 5 dot painting is created.